Wallaroo on the loose in Peru, Illinois leads police on wild chase

 "My biggest fear at that point was, we cannot allow this animal to get hit by a car, we just can't we can't allow that," Bernabei said.
 "So we're going to shut these roads down."

 He eventually makes his way to the Illinois River and somehow fell into the frigid water.

+"I had to hold back the the owner of Wally because he wanted to enter the Illinois River and that would have been tragic," Bernabei said.

 Two fishermen out on a boat saw Wally as people on the shore were yelling for their help.
 One of the men grabbed Wally with a fishing net, ending the two-hour chase.

-Wally was brought to shore and taken to a local vet.
-He's going to be ok.
+Veterinarian Dr. Allison Spayer of Bridgeview Animal Hospital was standing by for Wally's arrival.

+"He was so cold we couldn't register his temperature on the thermometer," she said.
+"We warmed him up.
+We dried him off."

 "Today is probably the best day of the year so far," Bernabei said.
 "There was a lot of people cheering then, it was a neat thing to get him out of the river and get him to a warm place and get him treated."